cheran99/SOC-Automation/README.md

 To create the Ubuntu 22.04 virtual machine instance to run Wazuh, a cloud virtual machine will be used for this project.
 The cloud provider that will be used is Digital Ocean.
 Using a compatible instance to run Wazuh is costly but if you are within your budget, it is best to use a referral link to create a Digital Ocean account and earn $200 free credits which are valid for 60 days.

-Once you have set up your Digital Ocean account, to create a virtual machine, click "Droplets2 under the create section as shown below:
+Once you have set up your Digital Ocean account, to create a virtual machine, click "Droplets" under the "Create" section as shown below:

 ![image](https://github.com/user-attachments/assets/03e55eb0-e75a-41e3-a120-79ffaf03705a)